 Finally, in terms of hardware, the Galaxy Watch Active features the same dual-core 1.15GHz chipset and 4GB of internal storage space as the Samsung Galaxy Watch.

-It's waterproof to 5ATM and rated at IP68.
+It's waterproof to 5ATM and rated at IP68, so you can use it to track your swimming sessions.

 Samsung Galaxy Watch Active review: features and OS